 “I have lived here in Plougasnou, France for 20 years.
 My garden…”

-Les Gîtes de Kerdalidec started life around 1540 as a Breton "Maison Noble" and farmstead before being converted into two comfortable vacation homes.
+Les Gîtes de Kerdalidec started life around 1540 as a Breton "Maison Noble" and farmstead before being converted into two comfortable vacation homes called the Longhouse and the Crèche.

-There are plenty of outdoor activities to enoy in the area, such as sailing and wind surfing courses at the local sailing school and deep sea fishing trips.
-Bicycles can be hired nearby and horse riding can be easily arranged at the neighbouring riding centre.
+There are plenty of outdoor activities to enoy in the area, such as sailing and wind surfing courses at the local sailing school and also deep sea fishing trips.
+Bicycles can be hired nearby and there is a surf school for all ages at our local beach.

 Guests can relax in the beautiful gardens of the property while their children play safely.
 The large property is ideal for children, with a sand pit near the houses and a play area further down the garden containing a climbing frame, slide and swings.